Wonder Women: Lori Grimes & Andrea

 The first thing critics will take note of with Lori is her insane influence over Rick and Shane.
 But it must be kept in mind, that as the men in charge, they had an influence over her too.
 When Lori found out she was pregnant, she didn't have anyone to turn to.
 Rick was embroiled in squabbles with Shane, and the latter was becoming more unstable and untrustworthy.
 Her fears of who the father was, and if her baby could even live beyond being born, drove her to attempt an early abortion.

-Plenty of debates can be made about how she made her decisions, but Lori and Rick didn't reach an official conclusion until Shane abruptly announces her pregnancy to everyone - not out of genuine concern but as an opportunity to get power over her.
+Plenty of debates can be made about her decisions, but Lori and Rick didn't reach an official conclusion until Shane abruptly announces her pregnancy to everyone - not out of genuine concern but as an opportunity to overpower her.
 The decision of what to do was ultimately hers and Ricks; conversations which were Rick finding his opinions more right than hers.
 In any way, from then on, everyone knew; it was an unspoken acceptance that she would just be pregnant.
-When the massive walker attack took down Herschels' farm and forced everyone on the run, her wants, even if they are controversial, were inevitably silenced.
+When the massive walker attack took down Herschels' farm and forced everyone on the run, her wants, even if they are controversial, were silenced.

 On the surface level, the hatred Lori received was understandable.
-It was difficult to watch her intentions and actions flip-flop all over the place.
-However, Lori (and Sarah Wayne Callies) did her best with what she was given.
+Her intentions and actions flip-flopped all over the place.
+However, Lori (Sarah Wayne Callies) did her best with what she was given.

 Lori may have never kept track of Carl, but she stepped up to the plate for other women whose survival was left up to the men.
 Being a mother, surrogate or otherwise, is not an easy job, but Lori offered aid to Carol in her grief and took care of Herschel's daughters.
 She had strong friendships with nearly everyone, she was the rational decision maker when Shane and Rick couldn't hold down the fort, and she could stand up for herself when it was called for.